TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 **NOTE:**

-In previous, older versions of Python, Hebrew letters returned in ``L`` Object were right-to-left (R-T-L); However, in development version of Python 3.9+, these same Hebrew letters returned are left-to-right (L-T-R), so now the Hebrew letter order is consistent with all other orders in sequences Python Lists: (L-T-R).
-Numbers returned in the ``N`` Object are left-to-right (L-T-R);
+In previous, older versions of Python, Hebrew letters stored in Python memory as the ``L`` Object were right-to-left (R-T-L); However, in development version of Python 3.9+, these same Hebrew letters returned are left-to-right (L-T-R); Therefore now the Hebrew letter order is consistent with all other orders in sequences of Strings, Lists, and Tuples, i.e. left-to-right L-T-R. Numbers returned in the ``N`` Object are left-to-right L-T-R;

 ``N`` Object - List of Gematria Number Values::